-4.1 | Low frequency band investigation during cognitive tasks
+Low frequency band investigation during cognitive tasks

 It was hypothesized that within both cognitive tasks, lower frequency waves (i.e., delta and theta waves) would most prominently be impacted by the protocol, compared to higher frequency waves.
-The results of the present study are in partial support of this, with the theta and alpha bands in the PVT protocol showing a significant increase in activity compared to the baseline week.
+The results of the present study are in partial support of this, with the theta and the alpha bands in the PVT protocol showing significant increase in activity compared to the baseline week.
 Although all other frequency bands were found to increase within the PVT protocol, the theta and alpha frequency bands were the only which were statistically different.

-Previously, both positive and negative results have been found when evaluating the relationship between neuronal activity and diminishing behavioral performance due to states of SD.
-For instance, an increase in absolute (4-20 Hz) spectral power, particularly in the left central cortex, has been associated with decreased PVT performance (Corsi-Cabrera et al., 1996), although a more recent study found no correlation between EEG and PVT performance as a response to SD-based protocols (Caldwell et al., 2003).
-Overall, previous findings suggest a positive correlation between the lower frequency band (i.e., delta and theta) power densities and PVT performance (Cajochen et al., 1999; Gorgoni et al., 2014; Hoedlmoser et al., 2011), and have resulted in the theta band being proposed as a salient marker of declined PVT performance associated with sleep-deprived states (Gorgoni et al., 2014).
+Previously, both positive and negative results have been found when evaluating the relationship between neuronal activity and diminishing behavioural performance due to states of SD.
+For instance, an increase in absolute (4-20Hz) spectral power, particularly in the left central cortex, has been associated with decreased PVT performance , although a more recent study found no correlation between EEG and PVT performance as a response to SD-based protocols .
+Overall, previous findings suggest a positive correlation between the lower frequency band (i.e., delta and theta) power densities and PVT performance , and have resulted in the theta band being proposed as a salient marker of declined PVT performance associated with sleep deprived states .
 The results of the present study support this claim, with the theta band within the PVT study showing the greatest increase compared to the delta and alpha band.
-Interestingly, since all frequency band spectral values increased compared to prior conditions in states of SD apart from the high-beta frequency band (16-24 Hz) (de Gennaro et al., 2007; Finelli et al., 2000; Gorgoni et al., 2014; Tinguely et al., 2006), the PVT results support this, as the least reported difference in the present study was found within the high beta band.
+Interestingly, since all frequency band spectral values increased compared to prior conditions in states of SD (apart from the high-beta frequency band (16-24 Hz) 15-18, the PVT results support this, as the least reported difference in the present study was found within the high beta band.

-Furthermore, during PVT, a recent study investigating the impact of SD on the brain found the theta band to increase in all cortical regions, with particular emphasis on a positive correlation between PVT performance and subjective sleepiness with EEG theta activity in the centroposterior region (Gorgoni et al., 2014).
+Furthermore, during PVT, a recent study investigating the impact of SD on the brain found the theta band to increase in all cortical regions, with particular emphasis on a positive correlation between PVT performance and subjective sleepiness with EEG theta activity in the centroposterior region .
 Interestingly, Smith et al. (2002) has also noted that lower frequency bands (delta and theta) increase in posterior regions in resting awake conditions.
 The statistical topographical maps within the current study act to indicate that the right occipital region was likely of contribution to this activity as the present results displayed greatest electrode contribution on site P4.
 As this present study is only indicative of partial support of the literature, further evaluation is suggested with a larger sample size in order to substantiate such claim.

-Within the EyeSync oculography protocol, all frequency bands were found to decrease in the "live-in" week compared to the baseline week, although these decreases did not reach statistical significance.
+Within the EyeSync oculography protocol, all frequency bands were found to decrease in the 'live-in' week compared to the baseline week, although these decreases did not reach statistical significance.
 The inverse relationship found in the neural response of the EyeSync test compared to the PVT (i.e., decrease in activity rather than overall increase), is proposed to derive from the differences in demands of these tasks.
-For instance, the PVT task requires continuous attention, whereas the EyeSync is a repetitive task which can, to some degree, be learnt, and thus is proposed to require less neural resources in order to execute with time (Dunst et al., 2014).
+For instance, the PVT task requires continuous attention, whereas the EyeSync is a repetitive task which can, to some degree, be learnt, and thus is proposed to require less neural resources in order to execute with time .
 Potentially other EyeSync oculography tests involving random appearance of pixels may induce similar EEG responses to the PVT, reflecting a difference in neural demand compared to those presently tested.
 As no previous studies to our knowledge have successfully reported the neuronal correlates associated with the cognitive decline in performance measured using the EyeSync and EEG, further investigation is recommended to provide insight on the neural markers of SD using this particular method of ocular tracking.